landaire/landaire.net/content/2021-12-27-reversing-yaesu-firmware-encryption.md

 {{ resize_image(path="/img/yaesu/start_update.png", width=800, height=800, op="fit") }}

-`RES_START_DIALOG` is a custom string the updater shows when preparing to start an update, so we're in the right area!
+`RES_START_DIALOG` is a custom string the updater shows when preparing an update, so we're in the right area!

 {{ resize_image(path="/img/yaesu/res_update_info.png", width=800, height=800, op="fit") }}

 `RES_UPDATE_INFO` looks like just binary data -- perhaps this is our firmware image?
-Unfortunately looking at the "Strings" tab in XPEViewer or running the `strings` utility over this data yields nonsensical strings.
+Unfortunately looking at the "Strings" tab in XPEViewer or running the `strings` utility over this data doesn't yield anything legible.
 The firmware image is likely encrypted.

 ## Reverse Engineering the Binary

 Let's load the update utility into our disassembler of choice to figure out how the data is encrypted.
-I'll be using IDA Pro, but Ghidra, radare2, or Binary Ninja are all great alternatives.
-Where possible I'll try to show the cleaned up form of code in C since it'll be a closer match to the decompiler and machine code output.
+I'll be using IDA Pro, but Ghidra (free!), radare2 (free!), or Binary Ninja are all great alternatives.
+Where possible in this article I'll try to show my rewritten code in C since it'll be a closer match to the decompiler and machine code output.

 A good starting point is the the string we saw above, `RES_UPDATE_INFO`.
 Windows applications load resources by calling one of the [`FindResource*` APIs](https://docs.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-findresourcea). `FindResourceA` has the following parameters:

 1. `HMODULE`, a handle to the module to look for the resource in.
 2. `lpName`, the resource name.
-3. `lpType`, the reosurce type.
+3. `lpType`, the resource type.

-In our disassembler we can look for references to the `RES_UPDATE_INFO` string and look for calls to `FindResourceA` with this string as an argument in the `lpName` position.
+In our disassembler we can find references to the `RES_UPDATE_INFO` string and look for calls to `FindResourceA` with this string as an argument in the `lpName` position.

 {{ resize_image(path="/img/yaesu/update_info_xrefs.png", width=800, height=800, op="fit") }}